Sreeraj-nair/WebServices-SOAPUI/README.md

 - Can use contains, not contains, xpath, xquery so on for validating the response.

 ### How to define properties in SOAP UI?
-In SOAP UI we can define properties at four levels -
+In SOAP UI we can define properties at four levels.
+They are also known as variables.
 - 1. Global Properties - Global properties can be used across all the projects within the workspace.

      Syntax: ${globalTestData}